 Landscape architecture combines environment and design, art and science.
 It is about everything outside the front door, both urban and rural, at the interface between people and natural systems.
 The range of ways in which landscape architects work is staggering.
 From master-planning Olympic sites to planning and managing landscapes like national parks and areas of outstanding natural beauty to designing the public squares and parks that we all use, landscape architecture nurtures communities and makes their environment human and liveable.
 Landscape architecture is not just the profession of the future - but the profession for a better future and so principles of sustainability are enshrined in the daily practice of our members.
 Landscape architects are broad thinkers who thrive on the big picture.
 They are playing an increasingly important role in addressing the great issues of our day: climate change, sustainable communities, water, housing and the prevention of hunger.

-During the past 24 months IFLA participated in and organized several events.
-In all events and actions carried out the framework utilised the 10 principles of commitment to the UN Global Compact.
+During the past 2 years IFLA and our members participated in many events which reflect the 10 principles of commitment to the UN Global Compact.
 While IFLA adheres to all 10 of the principles, particular attention has been paid to promulgating Principle 8.
+3